Finding the Group to Fit Your Needs.

 There are a few groups out there with proven track records that are worth noting.
 Many of these groups are for common issues seniors and boomers face, which is why we’ve chosen to highlight them in this blog.

 GriefShare.org is a weekly in-person support group that deals with grief as the result of the death of a family member or friend.
-While there are other scenarios in life that may cause feelings of grief – the loss of a job, divorce, estrangement from family member(s) – GriefShare.org is specifically for those experiencing sadness and loss due to a death among friends or family.
+While there are other scenarios in life that may cause feelings of grief – the loss of a job, divorce, estrangement from a family member(s) – GriefShare.org is specifically for those experiencing sadness and loss due to a death among friends or family.

 Seniors who attend a GrieifShare group will receive a DVD that features top experts in the field of grief recovery, as well as a workbook for recording personal reflections and other helpful information.
 Each GriefShare in-person session provides the opportunity to share your story, or to simply listen to others speak about their experiences and what has helped them to heal.
 GriefShare groups exist globally, with the majority of them located in the U.S. and Canada.
 There is a search function on the GriefShare website that allows users to plug in a zip code, city or country to locate a group near them.

 Alcoholics Anonymous and Narcotics Anonymous are two groups that have a longstanding reputation for helping those addicted to drugs and alcohol to get – and stay – clean.
 Because of its excellent reputation for effectiveness, it is easy to locate an AA or NA group in your area.
 The NA website offers a search tool that allows users to input a zip code or a city to locate a group near them.
-A similar search tool is available on the AA website as well, and is located on the home page for the organization in the top left corner.
+A similar search tool is available on the AA website as well and is located on the home page for the organization in the top left corner.

 Other support groups that may be helpful for seniors include: